pathfinder-for-autonomous-navigation/Documentation/source/ground/Recieving_Downlinks.rst

 The Flask server also has an endpoint from which we can access data from the ElasticSearch database.
-This endpoint requires two queries: the imei number of the radio you want telemetry information from, and the specific statefield that you want to know the most recent value of.
-The Flask server will then search for the statefield report index based on the given imei number, and the search within that index for the value of the most recent statefield that was requested.
+This endpoint requires two queries: the IMEI number of the radio you want telemetry information from, and the specific statefield that you want to know the most recent value of.
+The Flask server will then search for the statefield report index based on the given IMEI number, and the search within that index for the value of the most recent statefield that was requested.

 This endpoint is used for reading statefield information from a satellite when opening a RadioSession to a certain radio.
 It is also used by RadioSession to confirm whether or not the ground is cleared to send more uplinks (i.e if there aren't any messages already queued to be sent to the satellite).